Louis Tomlinson Helps An 83-Year-Old Man Fulfill His Bucket List In A Viral Video

-Louis Tomlinson, former member of the band One Direction, warmed hearts everywhere with a viral video of his friendship with an 83 year old man.
-The former boy-bander introduced the adorable video recording with a post on Twitter.
+Louis Tomlinson, former member of the band One Direction, warmed hearts everywhere with a viral video of his friendship with an 83-year-old man.
+The former boy band member introduced the adorable video recording with a post on Twitter.

 “A month or so ago I met an amazing man called Richard.
 He had a few things he wanted to do so I thought I’d help him out.
 This video feels particularly relevant and powerful to me.
 Richard is a classic example of a fearless man who in light of tragedy still pushes himself to live with as much laughter and happiness as possible.
 I hope you enjoy watching this video as much as I did making it.
 Loads of love, Louis.”

 In the video, Louis explained that he had heard that Richard had been married for 60 years before his wife passed away in December of 2016.
-Louis then commented that he himself had suffered a loss in December 2016 as well, when his mother tragically passed away at just 43-years-old.
+Louis then commented that he, himself, had suffered a loss in December of 2016 as well.
+His mother tragically passed away at the age of 43.

 The singer explained that he felt a sense of connection with the man because of this shared loss, and was motivated to help the elderly gentleman after hearing that he had a bucket list.

-The first thing that Richard wanted to do was fly a helicopter, so Louis brought the former RAF pilot to a place to fly helicopters.
-Richard can be seen smiling as he navigates his copter through the air; Louis is in the backseat, clearly enjoying the ride.
+The first thing that Richard wanted to do was fly a helicopter, so Louis brought the former RAF pilot to a facility which could accommodate this wish.
+Richard can be seen smiling as he navigates his helicopter through the air.
+Louis is in the backseat, clearly enjoying the ride.

 “You did well,” the former One Direction star said upon landing, to which the octogenarian gave a typically British response.